 Can I use a Medicare food card at any grocery store?

 No — only at stores approved by your specific plan.
+The store list varies by carrier.
 Most major national chains are included, but smaller local stores may not be.
+Check your plan's website or call member services for the approved store list.

 Does the food benefit count as income?

-No. Medicare Advantage supplemental benefits are not considered taxable income and do not affect your Social Security benefits.
+No. Medicare Advantage supplemental benefits, including grocery allowances, are not considered taxable income and do not affect your Social Security benefits.

 Can I combine a food card with other assistance programs?